Ulagalantha Perumal Temple, Kanchipuram: History and inscriptions

 According to the historian Nagaswamy, based on the inscriptions and the location of the temple, it is the oldest temple in Kanchipuram.
-There is another account that the temple is developed by Rajendra Chola I (1012–1044 CE).
+The earliest inscription is from 846 CE during the regime of Nandivarman III (846–869 CE).
+There is another account that the temple is developed further by Rajendra Chola I (1012–1044 CE).
 The temple has 15 inscriptions from various dynasties like Pallavas, Chola and Sambuvarayars.
-The earliest inscription is from 846 CE during the regime of Nandivarman III (846–869 CE).
 There is a Chola inscription dated 1110 CE during the reign of Kulothunga Chola I (1070–1120 CE) indicating his visit to the temple and his gift of land to the temple whose income was to be used for the maintenance of the temple.
 Another similar inscription indicates the donation of a village by the king on behest of his queen Kampamadeviyar.
 There are inscriptions from later Chola kings like Rajadhiraja Chola II (1166–1178 CE) and Rajaraja Chola III (1216-1256 CE) indicating various records of gifts to the temple.
 There are also inscriptions from minor chieftains like Vijaya Gandagopala indicating gifts to the temple.

 The inscriptions refer the main deity by various names like Thiru Uragathu Ninru-arulina Paramaswamin, Tiru Uragathaḻvar and Tiru Uragathu Emberuman.
 The Sambuvarayar rule of the 16th century records the gift of a pond and a grove in Sevvanmedu village.
 The temple still continues to possess this grove.
 The inscriptions in the temple also indicate increased trade and commerce during the Pallava period, with licenses provided to shops like oil, ghee, arecanut, vegetables, flowers, coconut, sugar, cloth and sandal.
 The temple has not received a single donation from the ruling Vijayanagara Empire, though the nearby temples received generous donations, indicating that the temple had sources of income.
 From those days Pancharatra Agama was followed in the temple, though all the surrounding people followed Vaikhanasa and Pancharatra Agama.

 Parimelalhagar, the 13th-century Tirukkural commentator, belonged to the lineage of priests of the Ulagalantha Perumal temple.